Bad Girls Club: Other spin-offs

 Bad Girls Road Trip premiered on June 12, 2007.
 It featured season one cast members Zara Sprankle, Aimee Landi, and Leslie Ramsue touring their respective hometowns in search of casting opportunities for the second season of Bad Girls Club.
 On the series, they also visited their former housemates.

 Bad Girls Club: Flo Gets Married is a one-hour special that centers on season-four cast member Florina "Flo" Kaja, who had a traditional Albanian wedding, and on her pregnancy.
 It aired on Oxygen on February 28, 2011 and was watched by 859,000 viewers.

 A documentary series titled Tanisha Gets Married premiered on May 7, 2012.
 It follows Bad Girls Club season 2 cast member Tanisha Thomas as she prepares for her wedding.
 With preparations for the wedding in order, issues arise between Tanisha and her soon-to-be husband Clive.
 The show covers the family drama that occurs.
 Former bad girls featured in the series include Natalie Nunn and Florina from season 4, as well as Amber M. from season 3; all appear as bridesmaids.
 The series also shows how Natalie's and Florina's issues with each other turn violent, and how this affects Tanisha.
 The series was produced by 495 Productions with SallyAnn Salsano as executive producer.

-A webshow Baddies ATL, produced by former cast members Tanisha Thomas and Natalie Nunn, is set to air in 2021 consisting of former Bad girls.
+A webshow, Baddies ATL, produced by former cast members Tanisha Thomas and Natalie Nunn, aired in 2021 consisting of former bad girls.